Remington Rand: Typewriters

 Initially produced by E. Remington and Sons, Remington typewriters were the first to use the QWERTY keyboard layout.
 Remington had bought the design from its inventor, Christopher Sholes.
 The Remington No.1 was the first model released.
 All keys were uppercase.
 Remington spun off Remington Typewriter Company in 1886, and after the 1927 merger, the Remington Rand Corp. continued to manufacture and sell typewriters.

+Filing systems

+Remington Rand sold the Kardex line of card-filing and visible index products, continuing the business of its predecessor Rand Kardex Corporation.
+The Variadex and Kardex brands were both registered as United States trademarks by Remington Rand in 1939.